-Failing a health inspection can severely damage a restaurant’s reputation, result in hefty fines and even lead to the closure of the business.
-But that doesn’t mean health inspections have to be scary!
-Implementing proper training for staff and prioritizing food safety procedures will make health inspections a stress-free experience.
+Failing a health inspection can severely damage a restaurant’s reputation, result in fines and even lead to the closure of the business.
+But that doesn’t mean health inspections have to be scary. implementing proper training for staff and prioritizing food safety procedures will make health inspections a stress-free experience.
 Learn how your food business can easily pass a health inspection by following these food safety best practices.

-While regions have specific requirements, we recommend that all managers, supervisors and employees who handle or serve food get their Food Handler Certification.
+While the various provinces and territories across Canada have specific requirements, we recommend that all managers, supervisors and employees who handle or serve food get their Food Handler Certification.
 The Canadian Institute of Food Safety’s (CIFS) nationally recognized Food Handler Certification Course provides workers with the knowledge needed to minimize food safety risks in a business.
 The more employees in your business who are trained and regularly follow proper food safety practices, the easier it will be to pass your inspection!

 If your business prioritizes food safety practices at all times, you should have nothing to worry about.
 The Inspector’s goal is to ensure your business is taking all the necessary steps to prevent food-borne illness.
 Prepare for your health inspection by ensuring proper protocols are in place, staff are properly trained and your business has a comprehensive Food Safety Plan.